paulmetzger/Device-Hopping-Paper/README.md

 | utils | Utilities, that, among other things, set up IPC and generate inputs for Rodinia NN and SHOC SPMV. |

 ## Usage
-The scripts run_benchmarks.sh and run_daemon.sh illustrate how to use the daemon.
+The scripts run_benchmarks.sh and run_daemon.sh illustrate how to use the daemon with the SHOC FFT benchmark.
 First start the daemon with run_daemon.sh and then the benchmarks with run_benchmarks.sh.
 Monitor the output of run_daemon.sh.
-The outputs of the benchmarks will appear there because they are run by the daemon.
+The outputs of the benchmarks will appear here because they are run by the daemon.

-WARNING: run_daemon kills all processes that start with "plasticd" and it will delete and create files in /dev/shm for IPC.
+WARNING: run_daemon.sh kills all processes that start with "plasticd" and deletes and creates files in /dev/shm for IPC.

 ## To do
 - Create a script that automatically generates inputs for the benchmarks that load them from disk.